mbahri/mbahri.github.io/index.md

 * [Code](https://github.com/mbahri/rnndl)

 ### A data science competition
-I took part in the PumpItUp competition hosted by DrivenData in May 2016 as part of the recruitment process of a London startup.
-With ~two days of quick hacking at the time I am currently in the top 7%.
+I took part in the [Pump it Up](https://www.drivendata.org/competitions/7/) competition hosted by DrivenData in May 2016 as part of the recruitment process of a London startup.
+With about two days of quick hacking at the time, I am currently in the top 7%.

 * [Code (R)](https://github.com/mbahri/pumpitup)